 July 2012 Update: The Forest Service has built a short bypass around American Flag (see the Control Road adventure).
 Access to the Arizona trailhead is no longer directly along the Control Road, you have to take the dead end road off the Control Road.
 As of this date, it is not signed.
 When I talked with the Forest Service, they told me they are thinking they would keep the trailhead where it currently is (no intent of moving it back to the Control Road).

-This is a fairly challenging ride in the foothills of the Catalina Mountains northwest of Tucson.
+This is a nice hike in the foothills of the Catalina Mountains northwest of Tucson.
 It takes you up through some nice granite rock formations to a 4wd trail called Oracle Ridge.
-At almost 5000 ft in elevation, this would be a great place to bike in the spring and fall to get away from the valley heat.
+At almost 5000 ft in elevation, this is a great place to hike in the spring and fall to get away from the valley heat.

 The trailhead begins at a place called American Flag a few miles outside of Oracle.
 The trail described here (from American Flag to Oracle Ridge) is part of the Arizona Trail.
 The Arizona trail is a continuous 800-mile trail stretching across Arizona from Mexico to Utah.
 Click here for more information.

 At the trail head is the old American Flag Post Office.
 From The Historical Marker Database: “Isaac Lorraine, discoverer of the American Flag gold and silver mine, built this adobe house about 1877.
 It served as his residence and headquarters for nearby mining and ranching operations.
 On December 20, 1880, it became the first post office in the district.
 Within ten years population had shifted to the Oracle area and on July 19, 1890, mail service was discontinued from American Flag.
 This is one of the oldest surviving post office buildings in Arizona and is listed in the National Register of Historic Places.”